Well hello there.

-Though my original plan was to chronicle the experience of being cross-examined as a witness against an abusive ex-boyfriend, I also share stories about quitting my job/life at the age of 24 so I could backpack across Asia, as well as my work at an underfunded state psychiatric hospital where the staff were far “crazier” than the patients.
+While my original plan when I started blogging was to chronicle the experience of being cross-examined as a witness against an abusive ex, I eventually devolved into stories about how I quit my job/life at the age of 24 to backpack across Asia, as well as how I ended up working at an underfunded psychiatric hospital where the staff were far “crazier” than the patients.